sparkflows/sparkflows-docs/docs/user-guide/reading-writing/mongodb.rst

 Workflow for Loading data into MongoDB
 ---------------------------------------

-The below workflow reads in the Sample Dataset which is in CSV format from HDFS.
+The below workflow reads the Sample Dataset which is in CSV format from HDFS.

 It then saves the data into MongoDB.